DioxusLabs/docsite/docs-src/0.4/en/router/reference/routes/index.md

 ## Query Segments

-Query segments are in the form of `?:name` where `name` is the name of the field in the route variant.
+Query segments are in the form of `?:name&:othername` where `name` and `othername` are the names of fields in the route variant.

 Unlike [Dynamic Segments](#dynamic-segments) and [Catch All Segments](#catch-all-segments), parsing a Query segment must not fail.

-The segment can be of any type that implements `FromQuery`.
+The segment can be of any type that implements `FromQueryArgument`.

 Query segments must be the _after all route segments_ and cannot be included in nests.